1jour1vin

 About the wine:

-The nose is elegant and refined, offering delicacy, power (expressed with precision and control), concentration, and complexity.
-It reveals notes of ripe/fresh red berries, juicy strawberry, and hints of violet and blackcurrant, combined with touches of camphor, juicy/ripe black berries, fresh tobacco, fresh licorice, subtle hints of saffron, cherry blossom, as well as subtle hints of nutmeg, spices, and a discreet hint of Bourbon vanilla.
-The palate is fruity, perfectly balanced, and offers juiciness, freshness, vibrant fruit, minerality, good definition, a certain richness, a tangy structure, an airy character (in the palate’s construction), juiciness, controlled richness, a certain power, as well as a finely grained and relatively powerful tannic structure.
-On the palate, this wine expresses notes of juicy/pulpy blackcurrant, vibrant raspberry, and, more subtly, ripe/fresh, combined with hints of lily, saffron, vibrant cherry, black tea, and licorice, as well as subtle hints of sweet spices, racy minerality, subtle hints of blond tobacco, and an imperceptible hint of pepper (in the background).
+The nose is elegant and refined, offering delicacy, power (exhibited with precision and control), concentration, and complexity.
+It reveals notes of ripe and fresh red berries, juicy strawberry, and, more subtly, violet and blackcurrant, combined with hints of camphor, juicy and ripe black berries, fresh tobacco, fresh licorice, subtle hints of saffron, cherry blossoms, as well as subtle hints of nutmeg, spices, and a discreet hint of Bourbon vanilla.
+On the palate, it is fruity and well-balanced, offering juiciness, freshness, vibrant fruit, minerality, good definition, a certain richness, a tangy structure, an airy character (in its palate profile), juiciness, controlled richness, a certain power, and a finely structured, relatively powerful tannic framework.
+On the palate, this wine expresses notes of juicy, pulpy blackcurrant, vibrant raspberry, and, to a lesser extent, ripe,fresh, combined with hints of lily, saffron, vibrant cherry, black tea, and licorice, as well as subtle hints of sweet spices, refined minerality, subtle hints of blond tobacco, and an imperceptible hint of pepper (in the background).
 The tannins are precise, finely structured, and offer a touch of firmness.

 The Wine Cellar Insider - Jeff Leve